Mastero83/ChessFlask/README.md

 ---

 ## 🙏 Credits

-This project is based on [brokenloop/FlaskChess](https://github.com/brokenloop/FlaskChess) by [brokenloop](https://github.com/brokenloop).

-We have extended and modernized the original codebase with new features, UI improvements, and documentation.

-Special thanks to the original author and contributors for their foundational work!
+Based on [brokenloop/FlaskChess](https://github.com/brokenloop/FlaskChess) and extended by the ChessFlask community.
+Special thanks to all contributors!

-Enjoy playing and analyzing chess with ChessFlask!
+Enjoy playing, learning, and mastering chess with ChessFlask!